MosheG23/MosheG23/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🎓 &nbsp; Studying Computer Science at Holon Institute of Technology.
-- 💼 &nbsp; Working as a Business Development Associate at VirtuBox InfoTech Private Limited.
 - 🌱 &nbsp; Learning more about Machine Learning, Data Mining and Web Development.

 <h3> ⚡ Visit My Website </h3>